alexalemi/advent/synacor-challenge/DEVLOG.md

 Mananged to get the self check passed but then I'm running into an invalid ascii code somehow.
 Must have some kind of subtle bug that isn't being picked up by the tests.

+I changed the registers to use indicies from 32768 to 32775.